robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Rungs?”

 “First rung: be seen and don’t let it knock you over.
 Second rung: someone talks to you, you keep your hands.
-Third rung—”
+Third rung — ”

 “Someone says something stupid,” Lauren said quietly.